 Did you know that a vehicle can burn up to 30% more fuel if proper maintenance is not performed on a regular schedule?
 Instead of searching for miraculous fuel-saving products, we recommend that consumers consider taking one or more of the no cost or low-cost actions that can help drivers save on gas consumption.

 Here are 8 ways to help you get better fuel mileage for your car:

-Make sure your car is up to date on regularly scheduled maintenance
+Make sure your vehicle is up to date on regularly scheduled maintenance

 Check engine light on?
 You’re wasting gas